Mental Health at Work

 Whether short-term episodic or long-term single episodes, Occupational Health professionals should be involved in assisting the organisation as well as the individual in the management of the absence.

-Peritus Health Management’s Occupational Health Advisors can:
+Peritus Health Management’s Occupational Health Advisers can:

-- ensure that the individual is receiving the care to which they are entitled;
+- ensure that the individual is receiving the care to which they are entitled,

-- alleviate barriers to rehabilitation;
+- remove barriers to rehabilitation,

 Good communication between the manager and the individual whilst they are absent from work due to sickness, especially with mental ill health, is strongly recommended even though at times it may be difficult.
 This will allow for the practical issues around sickness absence to be arranged and any worries relating to the job and pay can be addressed.
-This will also help to allay the social isolation and loss of confidence experienced by extensive sickness absence and offers the opportunity to discuss any rehabilitation options available that may be unknown to the individual
+This will also help to allay the social isolation and loss of confidence experienced by extensive sickness absence and offers the opportunity to discuss any rehabilitation options available that may be unknown to the individual.

 It is important to monitor anyone returning from long-term sickness absence to ensure that they are coping satisfactorily at work.
-Whilst some will have recovered sufficiently and learned new personal skills during their absence, there are others who will continue to experience difficulties and the risk of illness recurring is high.
+Whilst some will have recovered sufficiently and learned new personal skills during their absence, there will be others who will continue to experience difficulties and the risk of illness recurring is high.

-It is also recommended that clear rehabilitation goals are set with identified timescales either prior to the individuals return or during the return to work interview.
+It is also recommended that clear rehabilitation goals are set with identified timescales either prior to the individual’s return or during the return to work interview.
 Whilst these goals may not be set in stone, the organisation and the individual need to be aware that a minimum level of performance will still be required at the end of the rehabilitation programme.

-For more information about our work related mental health services, contact us
+For more information about our work-related mental health services, contact us.